floooh/floooh.github.io/_posts/2016-01-12-cmake-dependency-juggling.md

-link against Core, IO and the platform's 3D libs, cmake will take care of this, and because we have defined a proper dependency-tree, cmake will resolve this tree depth-first, so that the resulting flat list is automatically in the right order.
+link against Core, IO and the platform's 3D libs, cmake will take care of this, and because we have defined a proper dependency-tree, cmake will resolve this tree depth-first, so that the resulting flat list is automatically in the right
+order:

 {% highlight cmake %}
 add_executable(MyGame ${SOURCES})
-target_link_libraries(Gfx)
+target_link_libraries(MyGame Gfx)
 {% endhighlight %}

+So even though only Gfx is given as link-library to the MyGame executable, it will actually be link edagainst Gfx, IO, Core and the native 3D libraries.

-Doesn't look like a big advantage in this small example, but in a big project, this dependency-hygiene really pays off.
+Doesn't look like a big advantage in this small example, but in a big project this sort of dependency-hygiene really pays off.

 ## We need to go Deeper